vaiish371/tp/docs/UserGuide.md

 Format: `edit timetable LESSON_INDEX /t TYPE /v VENUE /d DAY /s START_TIME /e END_TIME`

 * You may enter `-` for the field(s) you do not wish to change.
-  * `-` input would be trimmed for whitespaces.
 * The `TYPE` and `VENUE` can be in a natural language format.
 * The `DAY` must be a valid day spelt out fully in caps eg. `MONDAY`.
 * The `START_TIME` and `END_TIME` must be in the format `HHmm` eg. `1800` if specified.
 * `START_TIME` must be before `END_TIME`
 * The parameters cannot be empty or whitespaces.

-:warning: All flags (`/t`, `/v` etc.) must be included in the order specified above.

-:warning: Note the spacing before and after each flag eg. `/t TYPE /v ...`; Input would be truncated if spaces are not present.</br>
-For example:
-* `/t /v...`: Only one space between flags, second flag would not be recognised.
-Incorrect number of parameter error may be thrown.
-* `.../s 1600/e 1800`: `START_TIME` will be parsed as `160` and wrong time error may be thrown.

 :warning: Input `2400` for `START_TIME` and `END_TIME` would be interpreted as `00:00`.